fedegonzal/ista-test/README.md

    - [JSON file](data/data.json) useful to work with Javascript on the frontend.
    - [SQLite database](data/data_fixed.sqlite3) useful to work with Rails on server side.

+2. I made several mini-applications just to test it with different technologies:
+   - Plain Javascript + DataTable plugin

 ## Requirements

 You can run each application separately, but you need to install some dependencies first.